thirdweb-example/thirdweb-siwf/README.md

 You're now ready to run the project!

 > **When you deploy to production (or any live URL), you'll modify this authentication endpoint to be your actual live URL.
-You could also create a separate Thirdweb project for local development and production.**
+You could also create a separate thirdweb project for local development and production.**

 ### Run the project
 You're now ready to test the project!
 First, install the dependencies: